 The site was gridded into 1 X 1 meter squares and excavated with standard hand tools.
-About 15 tons of sediment from the fossil-bearing units was collected for screenwashing.
+About 20 tons of sediment from the fossil-bearing units was collected for screenwashing from 2015 to 2021.
 The most commonly found larger fossils are isolated spines, scales, teeth, and vertebrae of bony fish, the isolated shell elements from freshwater turtles belonging to the genera Trachemys (sliders), Macrochelys (alligator snapping turtles), and Apalone (softshell turtles), and isolated bones and osteoderms of Alligator.
 In the washed matrix, bones and teeth of fish are extremely abundant, but there are also fossils of salamanders, snakes, and small mammals such as rodents and shrews.
 More complete specimens, such as whole turtle shells and partial skeletons of land mammals are rare but occur most often in the alternating sand and clay layers.
 While relatively complete, such specimens at Montbrook display a high degree of post-burial compaction and crushing.
 They must be collected using plaster jackets and take a long time to prepare.
 The crushing is usually so extensive that the bones cannot be fully reconstructed, but just stabilized so that they can be stored and handled without further damage.

-Many of the Montbrook specimens remain unprepared and are not curated, but over 30,000 have received catalog numbers, making it one of largest vertebrate fossils sites in the state.
+Many of the Montbrook specimens remain unprepared and are not curated, but over 50,000 have received catalog numbers, making it one of largest vertebrate fossils sites in the state.
 The faunal list will probably change and expand as more collecting and curation proceed and detailed studies of the specimens occur.
 But it is already apparent that it will be very important locality from a scientific perspective.
-The site takes its name from the near-by, now defunct town of Montbrook.
+The site takes its name from the nearby, now defunct town of Montbrook.

 Montbrook is the first late Hemphillian site found in north Florida.
 It is about 120 miles (200 km) north of the Palmetto Fauna, the state’s only other source of late Hemphillian fossils.
 But unlike that region, Montbrook is producing more complete specimens and contains the first significant terrestrial small vertebrate fauna of this age from Florida.
 The fossil fish in the Palmetto Fauna are predominately marine, while at Montbrook a much larger percentage of the fish lived in fresh water.
-Similarly, more of the bird fossils found at Montbrook are from taxa associated with freshwater or terrestrial habitats (Fig.4), while all of the common birds in the Palmetto Fauna live along the coast and fed in the ocean.
+Similarly, more of the bird fossils found at Montbrook are from taxa associated with freshwater or terrestrial habitats (Fig. 4), while all of the common birds in the Palmetto Fauna live along the coast and fed in the ocean.
 Despite over a century of collecting, the Palmetto Fauna contains less than half a dozen snake vertebra and no small rodents.
 There have already been several lower jaws of small rodents and numerous snake vertebrae found at Montbrook despite the fact that only a relatively small percentage of its sediment has been screenwashed and picked for microvertebrates.
 So Montbrook is providing the first direct evidence of its age about vertebrate life in a coastal river and adjacent habitats in the Southeastern United States.